hscrocha/CodeClonesActivity/README.md

 Now it is time to run a clone detection tool on your own project.
 Clone the current version of your project as a zip file and unpack.
 You can choose to use Dude or iClones.

-If you are going to use Dude, it is a good idea to delete all folders and files that are not source code (including the folders node_modules, ios, android, and the files packages.json, packages-lock.json) beforing running the tool.
-Also make sure Dude is configured with Tokenized Distance of 80%, and run the tool on your project.
+If you are going to use Dude, it is a good idea to delete all folders and files that are not source code (including the folders node_modules, ios, android, and the files packages.json, packages-lock.json) before running the tool.
+Also, make sure Dude is configured with Tokenized Distance of 80%, and run the tool on your project.
 It may take a few minutes depending on how many source files you had (be glad you deleted all extra fat before running Dude).

 I would recommend using iClones, since it is a much better and faster tool.
-Follow similar steps, unpack your project into a folder with iclones and rcfviewer on the same folder structure as:
+Follow similar steps, and unpack your project into a folder with iclones and rcfviewer on the same folder structure as:
 ```
     .                        # A folder for this task to contain these folders.
     ├── my-se-project            # Unpacked SE project source codes